 International Wildlife Coexistence Network is a worldwide initiative connecting communities and wildlife experts across the globe.

-Their website, crafted by IndieTech Solutions, does what words cannot express or properly convey — making a change — design-wise at first and with any luck, a global change of perception towards nature preservation.
+Their website, crafted by IndieTech Solutions, one of the up-and-coming website design companies, does what words cannot express or properly convey — making a change — design-wise at first and with any luck, a global change of perception towards nature preservation.

 The website’s atypical journey starting with an engrossingly beautiful video tells the brand’s entire story with the so-called “scrollytelling” technique.
 In other words, it morphs long-form storytelling into a highly interactive experience as users scroll through the website, while video adds a layer of visual appeal.